speckcommerce/speck/README.md

 Requirements
 ------------

-The dependencies for SpeckCommerce are set up as Git submodules so you should not hav
+The dependencies for SpeckCommerce are set up as Git submodules so you should not have to mess with dependencies.

 * PHP 5.3.3+
 * [Zend Framework 2](https://github.com/zendframework/zf2) (latest master)